 Farndreg Nursing Home

-Project scope: We were commissioned to design an elderly care facility on the site of an old industrial unit within the curtilage of Farndreg House.
+Project scope: We were commissioned to design an elderly care facility on a brownfield site previously occupied by an industrial unit within the curtilage of Farndreg House.
 The accommodation proposed includes a nursing home/ residential care unit and an alzheimers care unit.

 Context: The facility has been designed to sit into an existing landscape and mediate between and enhance the relationship between the historic Farndreg House and Arboretum while minimising its potential impact on the residential buildings at a higher level to its north and west perimeter through augmenting the existing mature trees with new planting & screening.
 The intersecting wings of the building located in the northwest corner of the site create a hierarchy of semi public, semi private & private open spaces which all benefit from their natural setting and provide a range of options for residents and visitors to enjoy the landscape & views.